-“The biggest bit of advice I’d offer is to not think that residency has to crush your dreams of doing other things,” said Grayson Armstrong, MD, MPH, a chief resident in the Department of Ophthalmology at Harvard Medical School who was elected to the AMA Board of Trustees in June 2019.
+“The biggest bit of advice I’d offer is to not think that residency has to crush your dreams of doing other things,” said AMA member Grayson Armstrong, MD, MPH, an ophthalmologist at Massachusetts Eye and Ear in Boston and a former AMA trustee.

 Dr. Armstrong had become interested in health care accessibility while in medical school.
 He wanted to continue working in public policy during his residency, but he knew that would require time in Washington.